Best Of13 min read

 Pricing:

-Who it's for: Developers and agencies managing production WordPress sites where downtime costs real money.
-If you're building headless WordPress with Next.js or Nuxt on the frontend, Kinsta's server-side performance is the foundation that makes everything else work.
+Who it's for: Developers and agencies running production WordPress where downtime actually costs money.
+If you're building headless WordPress with Next.js or Nuxt on the frontend, Kinsta's backend performance is what makes the whole thing sing.

-Who should skip: If you're hosting a static site, a Node.js app, or anything that isn't WordPress/PHP, look at the other options below.
-Kinsta is laser-focused on WordPress, and that focus is exactly what makes it excellent.
+Who should skip: Running a static site, Node.js app, or anything outside WordPress/PHP?
+Look elsewhere.
+Kinsta is WordPress-focused, and that specialization is exactly why it excels.

 👉 Try Kinsta — Best WordPress Hosting for Developers